Welcome to today's edition of the Rush 24-7 podcast.

 Hey, Rush.

-Um, on this uh this whole idea of racism, let's cut to the chase.
+On this whole idea of racism, let's cut to the chase.

 The reason it's only being brought up is because there is an election to win, and liberals want to win that election.

-And all this, all these individual cases or accusations of racism to individuals, those are to reinforce the fact that they can use racism as an intimidation to cower over and to judge people that would even say anything back to them about it.
+And all these individual cases or accusations of racism to individuals, those are to reinforce the fact that they can use racism as an intimidation to cower over and to judge people that would even say anything back to them about it.

-The whole idea of that is to rewrite and and to change the sorid history of the Democrat Party, which is steeped in racism and segregation.
+And then also the idea of white privilege, you know, that white privilege seminar up in Wisconsin, the whole idea of that is to rewrite and to change the sorrow history of the Democrat Party, which is steeped in racism and segregation.

 No question about that.

-A, it it gins up their base.
+A, it gins up their base.

 But B, it also is very effective in doing something else.

-So the the Republicans have been reduced here in many ways to using Democrat language when they talk about things.
+So the Republicans have been reduced here in many ways to using Democrat language when they talk about things.

 They sit on their hands and do nothing.

-I wish that was the case, but they're actually moving forward with Democrat issues like amnesty and so forth, and and uh uh I mean, they're they're they're really cowed by all of this.
+I wish that was the case, but they're actually moving forward with Democrat issues like amnesty and so forth.

 These accusations come up.

-It's because of the fact that we're meant to be and meant to be silenced and they have an election to win.
+It's because of the fact that we're meant to be meant to be silenced and they have an election to win.

 Yeah, I think that's true.